containeroo/agent-forge-operator/README.md

 Scale-down is deliberately conservative.
 The controller does not choose random VMs.
-It first observes a paired CAPI `Machine` entering deletion, waits until that Machine has disappeared, and only then deletes the paired VM and stale Agent.
+It first observes a paired CAPI `Machine` entering deletion, waits until that Machine has disappeared, and only then deletes the paired `VsphereAgent`;
+that object's finalizer deletes the paired VM before the stale Agent is removed.
 While a Machine is deleting, the last known `machineRef` is retained in status so the VM can transition from `MachineDeleting` to `MachineDeleted` once the Machine disappears.
 VM deletion prefers the VMware BIOS UUID and falls back to the full inventory path.
 A missing VM is treated as already deleted so the stale Agent can still be removed.
+Set `spec.cleanupPolicy: Retain` when external VM and Agent cleanup must be handled manually.

 ## Installation